mkierzenka/SWDevProj/report/doc.md

 The eau2 system is made up of three layers of abstraction.

 The first and lowest layer is the distributed key-value store.
 There will be multiple key-value stores, each holding some portion of data.
-The stored data will be a serialized string representation.
+Each key will map to a piece of serialized data.
 Each store will be able to serialize and deserialize its own data.
-If a key-value store requires data that it does not have, then it will be able to communicate with other the key-value stores to retrieve this information.
+If a key-value store requires data that it does not have, then it will be able to communicate with the other key-value stores to retrieve this information.
 This will be done via a networking abstraction, which will allow key-value stores to behave as nodes on a network.
 In addition to the stores, there will also be a lead node, which will keep track of registered stores and notify all connected stores when a new store is added to the network.

 The next layer will include abstractions for holding the data from the key-value stores.
 These abstractions include distributed arrays and dataframes.
-The distributed array will include a list of keys; a key will define a string that maps to a piece of data, and will include the identifier of the key-value store that the data lives on.
-The array will also include a cache, which will hold the data for some of the listed keys.
-However, at any given time, not every key will have its data in the cache.
-A dataframe will represent the deserialized data that exists in the key-value stores.
+A dataframe allows the user to access a set of data across multiple nodes.
+It supports data storage and retrieval without exposing the details of how and where the data is stored.
+A dataframe holds a distributed array.
+The array contains a bunch of keys as well as a cache, which will support short-term storage for some of the keys' data.
+For all keys without data in the cache, the dataframe will be able to determine where all of its data lives, and will be able to look it up through the distributed key-value store.

 The last and highest level is the application layer.
 In the application, the user will be able to specify what they want to do.
 Each node will run its own application,